Create a security group rule

 Save the modified file.

-2. Upload the file to the control panel
+2. Upload the file to the Control panel

 -

-In the dashboard, on the top menu, click Products and select Cloud Servers.
+In the Control panel, from the top menu, click Products and select Cloud Servers.

 -